GeneralBots/botbook/src/07-gbapp/infrastructure.md

 ## Container Lifecycle

-The startup flow begins with creating the LXC container from a template, then configuring resources for CPU, memory, and storage, then starting the BotServer binary, and finally marking the container as ready and adding it to the load balancer pool.
+The startup flow begins with creating the LXC container from a template, then configuring resources for CPU, memory, and storage, then starting the botserver binary, and finally marking the container as ready and adding it to the load balancer pool.

-The shutdown flow begins with an active container serving requests, then draining to stop accepting new connections, then stopping with a graceful BotServer shutdown, and finally deleting or returning the container to the pool.
+The shutdown flow begins with an active container serving requests, then draining to stop accepting new connections, then stopping with a graceful botserver shutdown, and finally deleting or returning the container to the pool.

 ## Load Balancing